O11WL1D/16_bit_computer/README.md

 6/12/2022

+10:30

+I’ve almost finished up one of the 16 bit value displays.
+Now I need to make the other three and implement the other features of the input/output module.

+X:XX

 I have been trouble-shooting the de0-cv all day and I have finally figured out why my designs were not being implemented on the board.
 I had assumed that you needed to switch the run/prog switch to the prog position when trying to program the board.
 Turns out you need it in the run position for programming.
 I am so mad.

 = Also I believe I may need to go back and re-create some of my project files as I when I made some of the other Quartus projects I selected “use existing project settings”, and for some reason that doesn’t sit well with the software because I had pin assignment issues following that.